vinamarora8/similar-words-list/README.md

 + Peevish : easily irritated
 + Morose : also, not inclined to talk, also gloomy
 + Fractious : quarrelsome
++ Choleric : prone to outbursts of temper
 + Surly
 + Bilious